percona/pmm/docs/setting-up/client/postgresql.md

 - `PORT`: PostgreSQL service port number.
 - `USER`: Database user allowed to connect via TLS.
 Should match the common name (CN) used in the client certificate.
 - `SERVICE`: Name to give to the service within PMM.

+#### Automatic discovery limit via CLI

+Starting with PMM 2.41.0, there is a new flag in `pmm-admin` to limit Auto-discovery:

+`--auto-discovery-limit=XXX`

+- If number of databases > Auto-discovery limit, then auto discovery is **OFF**
+- If number of databases <= Auto-discovery limit, then auto discovery is **ON**
+- If the Auto-discovery limit is not defined, it takes the default value, which is 0 (server defined with limit 10), and Auto-discovery is **ON**(if you do not have more than 10 databases).
+- If Auto-discovery limit < 0 then auto discovery is **OFF**.

+Example:

+If you set the limit to 10 and your PostgreSQL instance has 11 databases, automatic discovery will be disabled.

+`pmm-admin add postgresql --username="pmm-agent" --password="pmm-agent-password" --auto-discovery-limit=10`

 ## Check the service